 - Government issued employee photo identification

 - Court issued employee picture identification or Unified Court System attorney secure pass identification card

 Visitors Under 18 Years of Age

 - Minors must be escorted by an adult who is approved to visit or an adult in an official capacity with proper identification and the approval of the Superintendent or his/her designee.
 The adult escort will be responsible for the behavior and conduct of the minor while on facility property, as well as identification of the minor.

-- Children of offenders will be allowed to visit without written permission.
-The offender’s name should appear on the child’s birth certificate as verification of relationship.
+- Children of incarcerated individuals will be allowed to visit without written permission.
+The incarcerated individual's name should appear on the child’s birth certificate as verification of relationship.
 No visit will be permitted if a court order prohibiting such visit is on file with the facility.

-- Children of offenders 16 years of age and older will be admitted without adult escort.
+- Children of incarcerated individuals 16 years of age and older will be admitted without adult escort.

-- Married persons under 18 years of age who are related to an offender do not need the permission of a parent, guardian, or an adult escort in order to visit an offender.
+- Married persons under 18 years of age who are related to an incarcerated individual do not need the permission of a parent, guardian, or an adult escort in order to visit an incarcerated individual.
 However, proof of age and marriage will be required.